jesperkha/Fizz/docs/lang.md

 feet := str.toNumber(meters) * 3.281;
 print "You are: " + str.toString(feet) + " feet tall";
-// Built in string formatting will come soon don't worry ;)
+// Built-in string formatting is on the todo list, don't worry ;)
 ```

 <br>